Tagrikli/Spotify-Extended-History-Analysis/README.md

-# Analysis of Spotify Extended Streaming History
+# Analysis of Personal Spotify Streaming History

 1. Request your whole streaming history from spotify.
 (It's prepared and sent to you in a few days.)
 2. Place the downloaded zip file in the project directory.